 Your daughter and son are both engrossed in their tablets.
 They haven’t left the couch all afternoon.

-You feel that you have no control over it either – take away their devices and they become complaining, moping monsters.
+What’s scarier: you feel they have zero control over it.
+Take away their devices and they become complaining moping monsters.

 To top it off, they’re not even doing anything remotely educational on their devices.
 It’s all mind-numbing junk food.